Last-place Kings get 4th straight win by beating Coyotes 2-1

 Jakob Chychrun had a power-play goal and Darcy Kuemper stopped 24 shots for the Coyotes, who won their previous two.

 Brown put the Kings ahead 2-1 just 17 seconds into the third with a shot from the right circle past Kumper's left shoulder.
-Brown has scored a team-leading 10 goals in 27 games after missing the start of the season because of a broken finger.
+Brown has scored a team-leading 10 goals in 27 games after missing the start of the season because of a broken finger, but it was just his second goal in the past 13 games.

+The Coyotes controlled play in the second period and felt they had the Kings in trouble, only for Brown to get an angle on Kuemper after Drew Doughty took the puck from Derek Stepan in the neutral zone.

+"We felt like our legs were there and we felt like maybe theirs were getting a little tired, so we wanted to go out for a big third," Chychrun said.
+"Obviously, that's not the way you want to start a period so we were kind of behind the eight-ball in that third period.
+Got some chances, but just couldn't bear down."

 Nick Cousins had an apparent Coyotes goal overturned in the second period for making incidental contact with Quick prior to scoring.

-The Kings tied it 1-all at 18:39 of the first when Muzzin's shot deflected off three Coyotes, ultimately striking the visor of defenseman Niklas Hjalmarsson and caroming in.
+The Kings tied it 1-all at 18:39 of the first when Muzzin's shot deflected off three Coyotes, ultimately striking the cheek of defenseman Niklas Hjalmarsson and caroming in.

 Kyle Clifford had the secondary assist for his 100th career point.